snehaldatar/XML-Grammer-For-KB-Import/README.md

 This Sample in sample folder includes XSDs and a zip file which has the xmls in required hierarchy.

  XSDs -  Topic.xsd, Folder.xsd,  Article.xsd
- Sample zip with xmls - eGain_Exported_Content.zip
+ Sample zip with xmls - eGain_Import_Sample.zip

 # XML Grammar